Chapter 4 Working With Windows

 There are many options to switch between open applications.
 Below are some of the methods a user can use to move between open applications.

-• Using the taskbar: When the pointer hovers over an icon on the taskbar, the user can see how many instances the application is opened.
+• Use the taskbar: When the pointer hovers over an icon on the taskbar, the user can see how many instances the application is opened.
 If the application is only opened once, the user can click on the icon on the taskbar or the taskbar thumbnail preview.
 If the application is opened more than once, the user can click on the taskbar thumbnail preview of the window to switch to the desired application window.

 • Use the Flip feature: In Windows 10, the user must press and hold the Alt key.
 The opened applications will appear in a box.
 Press the Tab key to move between the window thumbnails.
 When the thumbnail is selected, it will have a white border around it.
 When the correct thumbnail is selected, release the Alt key and the application window will be displayed.

 • Use Task View: Available in both Windows 10 and 11 and allows the user to switch between tasks or open tasks.
-To open Task View, either click on the Task View icon on the taskbar (near the Start button) or press Windows logo + Tab keys (see Figure 1A and 1B).
+To open Task View, either click on the Task View icon on the taskbar (near the Start button) or press Windows logo + Tab keys (see Figures 1A and 1B).
 Use the arrow keys to move between the windows until the correct window is selected.
-Then press Enter.
+Then, press Enter.

 Maximize, Minimize, and Close Windows

-In the top right corner of most windows, the user can find the minimize, maximize and close buttons.
+In the top right corner of most windows, the user can find the minimize, maximize, and close buttons.

 • Minimize current window: Windows logo + Down Arrow keys